24 HOUR CYCLING WORLD RECORD ATTEMPT

 UK based record attempt to break the indoor record of 941kms

-At 12:00 on 22nd June 2019 we invite you to watch a daring attempt by amateur ultra distance cyclist James MacDonald try to break the current distance of 941kms at the Geraint Thomas National Velodrome of Wales
+At 12:00 on 22nd June 2019 amateur ultra distance cyclist James MacDonald attempted to break the current distance world record of 941kms at the Geraint Thomas National Velodrome of Wales

 WHAT IS ULTRA CYCLING LIKE ON THE VELODROME?